 - Will we enter the if-statement?
-Mark in the lower window: - !psi\.mesh().fluxRequired(psi\.name()) and click on Gud/Watch Expression This returns false so we will not enter (about with New - This returns false, so we will not enter (check with Next Line).
+Mark in the lower window: !psi\.mesh().fluxRequired(psi\.name()) and click on Gud/Watch Expression This returns false, so we will not enter (check with Next Line).
 Note that you can change from false to true in the Speedbar. - Click Next Line until you are at the line with forAll, then click on Step Line and type yes on the question on the symbolic link. - The size() function returns the size of member data ptrs\ in the templated PtrList class.
-Click Step Line and type yes. - The PtrList seems to be pointing at the List class to evaluate the size () function.
+Click Step Line and type yes. - The PtrList seems to be pointing at the List class to evaluate the size() function.
 Click on Step Line twice and we are back to the PtrList.
-Click on Step Line again, and we are in a forAll loop in the fvMatrix.C file. - Let's not dig any further, so click on Finish Function to get back to icoFoam.C, and we can continue the execution on the highest level. - Exit emacs.
+Click on Step Line again, and we are in a forAll loop in the fvMatrix.C file. - Click on GO (or Gud/Continue) to continue to the next breakpoint or to terminate normally - Let's not dig any further, so click on Finish Function to get back to icoFoam.C, and we can continue the execution on the highest level. - Exit emacs.